warferik/mfa-bypass/README.md

 # mfa-bypass
 Python3 script to bypass MFA through phishing

+Current config works for ping with push MFA enabled

 Right click save as on web page in firefox, host in apache